brimdata/zed/docs/language/search-syntax/README.md

 {School:null,District:"Winton",City:"Winton",County:"Merced",Zip:"95388-0008",Latitude:37.389467,Longitude:-120.6147,Magnet:null,OpenDate:null,ClosedDate:null,Phone:"(209) 357-6175",StatusType:"Active",Website:"www.winton.k12.ca.us"} (school)
 ```

-Because the right-hand-side value we were comparing to the `District` field
+Because the right-hand-side value to which we were comparing was a string, it
-was a string, it was necessary to wrap it in quotes.
-If we'd left it bare, it
+was necessary to wrap it in quotes.
+If we'd left it bare, it would have been
-would have been interpreted as a field name.
+interpreted as a field name.

 For example, to see the records in which the school and district name are the
 same: